 To downgrade, you should reach out to your Customer Success Manager.
 If you do not have your Customer Success Manager's contact information, learn how to reach out to HubSpot Support for the information.

 From Enterprise to Professional

 When you downgrade a Marketing Hub subscription from Enterprise to Professional, you will lose features that are Enterprise only.
-This will impact some of your content and limits:
+This will impact your brand domains and contact limit.

-The usage of multiple brand domains is only available for Marketing Hub Enterprise, and not any other subscriptions (i.e., Marketing Hub Professional and below).
-Once your account is downgraded to Professional, only one brand domains will stay connected.
+The usage of multiple brand domains is only available for Marketing Hub Enterprise.
+Once your account is downgraded to Professional, only one brand domain will stay connected.
 All other brand domains will be disconnected in 30 days.
-You'll receive a notification that informs you of the brand domains that will be removed.
+You'll receive a notification that lists the brand domains that will be removed.

 If a brand domain is used as a primary domain, you should consider changing your primary domains from the brand domain to the domain you'll be keeping after your downgrade.